 Once you’ve signed up to be part of Oxford Judo (above), fill in the appropriate form from one of the four options below and take it to your bank to set up your standing order.
 Please quote your BJA licence number for use as the bank reference, if you have one.
 Once your first monthly payment has been received you will be issued with a uniquely barcoded Oxford Judo membership card.

-- Oxford University students – membership fee for Oxford University students is currently £6.50/month.
+- Oxford University students – membership fee for Oxford University students is currently £6.50/month or £78/year.
 This is a year-round cost, and must cover the summer months (if you cancel your standing order over the summer, you will be charged retrospectively in the next term).

 - Oxford city residents – members of the Oxford City Judo Club pay a standard subscription rate, currently £20 per month.